Kalbarri National Park

 Kalbarri National Park tours

 One of the best ways to experience the many wonders of Kalbarri National Park is to join a guided tour provided by friendly and experienced local operators.
-Hiking, abseiling, kayaking, quad biking, 4WD and sunset river cruises offer memorable ways to explore the park at a pace that suits you.
+Hiking, abseiling, kayaking, quad biking, offer memorable ways to explore the park at a pace that suits you.

 Extending 13km to the south of town, Kalbarri National Park also boasts some of WA’s most striking coastal landscapes, secluded beaches, surf breaks and whale watching spots.
 Take a short drive, or follow the walk and cycle path that hugs the coast.